-Anyone who has seen me speak about slide design knows that I have a healthy distaste for text heavy slides or key points listed in bullet form.
-Remember the mind sees each letter in a word as a separate element.
-Therefore text heavy slides will look like a bunch of elements making the message on the screen difficult to process by the audience.
-When designing a slide I recommend finding alternatives to using bullet points.
-However for whatever reason there may be times that we must use bullet points.
+Anyone who has seen me speak about slide design knows that I have a healthy distaste for text-heavy PowerPoint slides or key points listed in bullet form.
+The mind sees each letter in a word as a separate element.
+Therefore text-heavy slides will look like a bunch of elements making the message on the screen difficult to process by the audience.
+When designing a presentations slides I recommend finding alternatives to using bullet points.
+There are times for whatever reason, you cannot avoid it, so you must use bullet points.

 Every now and then I come across a situation where bullet points seem to be one of the only options on particular slides (there I said it).
 More commonly there is no time to overhaul the entire presentation to remove the bullet point slides.
 Before you think that I am caving in to the bullet point enthusiasts (if there is such a person) I do think that we should try and avoid them wherever possible.